jerrymarino/iCompleteMe/README.md

         cd ycm_build

     Now we need to generate the makefiles.
-If you DON'T care about semantic support for C-family languages, run the following command in the `ycm_build`
+If you DON'T care about semantic support for Swift language, run the following command in the `ycm_build`
     directory:

         cmake -G "<generator>" . ~/.vim/bundle/iCompleteMe/third_party/ycmd/cpp